arcalab/team-a/readme.md

  - [http://arcatools.org/feta](http://arcatools.org/feta).

-To compile with the web frontend you need to compile and run [ReoLive](https://github.com/ReoLanguage/ReoLive) -- this repository is one of its dependencies.
+To compile and run locally these analysis using a web frontend you need to compile and run the code from a specific branch of the ReoLive repository, available at https://github.com/ReoLanguage/ReoLive/tree/feta-only.

 When running the tool you will be able to: